.WAV WARRIOR : A Music Experience with Tufawon

 Vocals & Poetry Blended Over Beats

 Songwriters come in many forms.
 They are powerful voices globally and deliver profound messages to the world.
-The healing power of songwriting dates back to our ancestors, who sang songs traditionally to heal, uplift, and guide.
+The healing power of songwriting dates back to our ancestors who sang songs traditionally to heal, uplift, and guide.
 In a contemporary setting, today’s songwriters create songs in various forms.
-Some write and sing their own songs, while others write songs for other artists to sing or rap.
+Some write and sing their own songs, while some write for others.

 We will begin with introductions during the first day of the Songwriting & Recording workshop, establish expectations, and then dive right into the creative process.
 We will spend the duration of this time making and completing songs in the studio.

 After writing lyrics, we move into the recording phase.
-It’s time for students to get on the mic, be brave, and witness what their voices sound like in a recording.
+It’s time for students to get on the mic, be brave, vulnerable, and to hear what their voices sound like in a recording.

 “My first time recording was weird and awkward.
 I didn’t like the sound of my voice initially, but I grew to love it and learned how to use it in a way that sounds brilliant.
 I love my voice now.
-Your voice is an instrument, and it should be used in a way that sounds best.” - Tufawon
+Your voice is an instrument, and can be used in a way that sounds beautiful, because it truly is.” - Tufawon

 -Assembling a recording studio setup